Hamburger Sparkasse: Business alignment

 As a savings bank, Haspa operates the universal banking business.
-According to its own information, it is the market-leading bank in the Hamburg metropolitan region for private customers and medium-sized corporate customers.
+According to its own information, it is the market-leading bank in the Hamburg metropolitan region for retail customers and medium-sized corporate customers.

 History

-Against the background of the end of the Napoleonic era and the reorganization of political conditions in Europe by the Congress of Vienna, the "Hamburger Sparkasse von 1827" was founded by Hamburg citizens on the initiative of Senator Amadeus Augustus Abendroth.
+Against the background of the end of the Napoleonic era and the reorganization of political conditions in Europe by the Congress of Vienna, the "Hamburger Sparkasse von 1827" was founded by Hamburg citizens on the initiative of Senator Amandus Augustus Abendroth.
 In the spirit of Hanseatic merchants, this was done without a contribution from the city.
 Surprisingly, it was soon found that not only the financially disadvantaged population was investing their money, but also business people, craftsmen and other tradespeople appeared.
 This showed that the population had independently modified the original concept of a "poor savings bank".